greyatom-school/the-minerva-project/FEWD/sprint_4/3. Foundations of ReactJS/Assessment Quiz.md

 b.
 You cannot call map function inside a render method as JavaScript is not allowed inside render.

 c.
 Adding parentheses while calling functions inside an onClick will cause the function to be called instantly.
-[Correct answer]

 6. Which of the following lifecycle is called before the rest during an update?